datasailors/depend-on-docker/README.md

 or

     docker container run --rm -it -v "%cd%":"c:\wd" iankoulski/win-svn cmd /C "cd c:\wd && svn checkout https://github.build.ge.com/200018807/depend-on-docker/trunk/windows/"

 # Customize your depend-on-docker project
 Your depend-on-docker project is created with default settings that work out of the box and creates a Docker image called "myapp".
 There are several settings that you can customize to make this project fit your needs.

 ## Environment file

+    Linux: .env ; Windows: env.cmd

-The environment file (Linux: .env, Windows: env.cmd) contains all build-time and run-time settings for your project.
+The environment file contains all build-time and run-time settings for your project.
 Edit this file to change the name and version tag of your Docker container image, the registry where this image would be stored, the volume mount and port mapping settings for your Docker container, etc.

 ## Container-Root content

+    Linux:  Container-Root -> / ; Windows: Container-Root -> C:\

 Any artifact placed in the Container-Root folder of this project is copied into the container image.
-Directory Container-Root is copied to the root path (Linux: /, Windows C:\) within the container image and subdirectories are included, preserving the subdirectory structure.
+Directory Container-Root is copied to the root path within the container image and subdirectories are included, preserving the subdirectory structure.
 For example, any items placed in Container-Root/opt/myapp will appear under /opt/myapp within the container.

 ## Setup script file

+    Linux: Container-Root/setup.sh, Windows: Container-Root\setup.bat

-The setup script file (Linux: Container-Root/setup.sh, Windows: Container-Root\setup.bat) is copied in the root of the container image and executed at build time.
+The setup script file is copied into the root of the container image and executed at build time.
 Rather than customizing the Dockerfile, the setup script file is a good location for placing all of the project-specific commands you would like to execute when setting up the software in your container image.

 ## Startup script file

+    Linux: Container-Root/startup.sh, Windows: Container-Root\startup.bat

-The startup script fiel (Linux: Container-Root/startup.sh, Windows: Container-Root\startup.bat) is available in the root of the container image and is executed when at container creation time.
+The startup script file is available in the root of the container image and is executed at container startup time.
 Place the command to start your application in this file.

 # Use your depend-on-docker project
+For ease of use, all Docker commands required to use this project have been embedded into intuitively named native shell scripts.

 ## Build